Tobacco Use During Pregnancy

 Using tobacco during pregnancy can cause many problems for your baby, such as:

-The good news is, there are many resources to help you quit using tobacco.
-If you need support to quit tobacco, below are a couple resources for pregnant tobacco users.
+The good news is there are many resources to help you quit using tobacco.

 Georgia Tobacco Quit Line

-Calling the Georgia Tobacco Quit Line at 1-800-QUIT-NOW (1-877-270-7867) is one of your best options for quitting tobacco.
-The Quitline has free coaching, quit plan, and educational materials tailored just for pregnant women who smoke or use other tobacco products.
+Calling the Georgia Tobacco Quit Line at 1-800-QUIT-NOW (1-877-270-7867) is one of the best ways to quit tobacco.
+The Quitline has free coaching, quit plans, and education tailored just for pregnant women who smoke or use other tobacco products.

 BABY & ME – Tobacco-Free Program™

-This program provides counseling and support to pregnant women who use tobacco.
-Through this program, you can quit using tobacco and stay quit throughout your pregnancy, postpartum period, and beyond.
+This program gives counseling and support to pregnant women who use tobacco.
+Through this program, you can quit using tobacco during pregnancy and stay tobacco free in the postpartum period and beyond.

 If you’re eligible to join this program, you can earn diaper coupons by going to counseling sessions to quit smoking and by testing tobacco-free.
 You can learn more at babyandmetobaccofree.org.